 When positions are advertised, the eligibility requirements will be outlined in the individual job advertisement.

 You'll need an unrestricted C-class driver's licence (not a learner's or probationary licence).

 You'll need to be an Australian citizen, Australian permanent resident or a New Zealand citizen.

 If you are an applicant outside Australia, refer to our International Recruitment page.

-You must have a current Working with Children check or be able to successfully apply for one to be eligible for appointment as a youth custodial officer (this check is undertaken by the Department).
+You must have a current Working with Children check or be able to successfully apply for one to be eligible for appointment as a Youth Justice Worker.

-For further information about the Department's youth custodial officers, contact:
+For further information about the Department's Youth Justice Workers, contact DCS Recruitment: